ashwinirao1/ashwinirao1.github.io/README.md

 Dear Viewer,

      Thanks for reading this.

      This repository is just a simple blog from me to you.

-Navigate to https://ashwinirao1.github.io to view this in action.
+     Navigate to https://ashwinirao1.github.io/ to view this in action.

      That's all for now...

-Thanks & Regards,
+Thanks & Regards

 Ashwini Rao